isaacsuchalover/isaacsuchalover/README.md

 ╰─ ♡ about me:

-୨୧┇ hiya there!! i go by isaac ^^
+୨୧┇ hiya there!! i go by isaac/augustus ^^

-୨୧┇ i use masc pronouns, and prince/princes/princeself !!
+୨୧┇ i use masc terms, and prince/princes/princeself !!

 ୨୧┇ my bday is sept 12th ^^ (Virgo)

 ୨୧┇ extrovert, ISFP

-୨୧┇ my persona..? loyal, socially playful, teasing,  humorous,
+୨୧┇ Main side: loyal, socially playful, teasing,  humorous.
+Second side: loyal, caring, serious, neutral.

-୨୧┇ reminder.. my personalities change fastly. i may talk differently every 30-60.. heh sorry.
+୨୧┇ i have two distinct sides. both are me though. i sometimes forget things that happen when i switch. keep that in mind.

-୨୧┇ transboy , bisexual.
+୨୧┇ Main side: transboy , bisexual.
+Second side: graysexual, androsexual.
 ﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍

 ╰─ ♡ my favorite...

 ୨୧┇ i love light muted blues.. and green, yellow too!!

-୨୧┇ i love leopards, and cats..
+୨୧┇ i love leopards, parrots, and cats..

 ୨୧┇i like listening to jazz or rock, especially songs by HIM or Ali.. well i like wildside and your sweet 666 (and wicked game) by them.

 ୨୧┇ themes.. hmm i likeh ouji (prince) .. scene..

-୨୧┇ i play smth like roblox.. minecrafte
+୨୧┇ i play smth like roblox.. minecrafte, gl2, vrchat.

 ﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍﹍